DiscoverScenic Route through Midlife— Mindset, Society & Mental Health

 Description

-Scenic Route — Mindset, Society & Mental Health for Tired Perfectionists is a podcast for people who think deeply, feel a lot, and are done pretending that burnout is a personal failure.
+We're on the Scenic Route through Midlife — Mindset, Society & Mental Health is a podcast for high-functioning women who think deeply, feel a lot, and are done pretending that burnout is a personal failure.

-Hosted by sociologist and mental health advocate Jennifer Walter, Scenic Route explores the intersection of mindset, society, and mental health: from perfectionism, overthinking, and people-pleasing to power, gender, capitalism, and social change.
+Hosted by sociologist, mental health advocate, and millennial Jennifer Walter, Scenic Route explores the intersection of mindset, society, and mental health: from perfectionism, overthinking, and people-pleasing to power, gender, capitalism, and social change.

 New episodes every Tuesday.